geosolutions-it/ckanext-dcatapit/README.md

 3. Once the translation files (po) have been updated adding the new translations needed, compile them by running:

      `python setup.py compile_catalog --locale YOUR_LANGUAGE`

+## Contributing

+We welcome contributions in any form:

+* pull requests for new features
+* pull requests for bug fixes
+* pull requests for documentation
+* funding for any combination of the above